zetifinance/main-website-2023-fork/content/pages/home-page.md

           heading: For Financiers
           image: /img/tezos-wpn1xnccgpw-unsplash.jpg
           main:
+            rich_editor: >-
+              **Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy**

-            rich_editor: Zeti acts as a platform for institutional financiers to invest into clean, connected vehicle fleets through a pay-per-mile (or km or kWh) model; managing automated payments and real-time financial and sustainability reporting for financiers via its digital platform, ZERO.
+              Zeti acts as a platform for institutional financiers to invest into clean, connected vehicle fleets through a pay-per-mile (or km or kWh) model; managing automated payments and real-time financial and sustainability reporting for financiers via its digital platform, ZERO.
-            heading: Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy
+            heading: Financiers
       - tab:
           heading: For Manufacturers
           image: /img/tezos-wpn1xnccgpw-unsplash.jpg
           main:
+            rich_editor: >-
+              **Enable the sales of your zero-emission vehicles through attractive pay-per-mile finance**

-            rich_editor: Zeti helps you sell your zero-emission vehicles by allowing you to offer your fleet customers the option of paying per mile, rather than having a fixed monthly cost.
+              Zeti helps you sell your zero-emission vehicles by allowing you to offer your fleet customers the option of paying per mile, rather than having a fixed monthly cost.
 Zeti can even deploy your in-house financing division’s money through its platform to turn it into a pay-per-mile offering.
-            heading: Enable the sales of your zero-emission vehicles through attractive pay-per-mile finance
+            heading: Manufacturers
   - type: testimonials
     intro:
       heading: Customer stories